panacloud/cli/tutorials/tutorial00-getting-started/readme.md

-# Generating CDK Project for a Simple Schema using Panacloud CLI
+# Build a Serverless API for a Simple Schema using Panacloud CLI

 Before getting started you need to install the following packages and libraries: